 \subsection{\textit{Discriminator}}

 Following early works on incorporating GAN for vocoding \cite{kong2020hifigangenerativeadversarialnetworks, kumar2019melgangenerativeadversarialnetworks}, we use Multi-Period Discriminator (MPD) and Multi-Scale Discriminator (MSD) as two discriminators to conduct adversarial training of Wave-U-Mamba.
 MPD first reshapes speech signal into 2D data and then applies 2D convolution to capture periodic patterns in the signal \cite{kong2020hifigangenerativeadversarialnetworks}.
-MPD consists of 5 sub-discriminators with different periods to reshape speech signals.
+MPD consists of 5 sub-discriminators with different reshaping periods to reshape speech signals.
 MSD is a 1D convolution-based discriminator that operates on smoothed waveform \cite{kumar2019melgangenerativeadversarialnetworks}.
-MSD consists of 3 sub-discriminators that operate on raw waveform and two down-sampled waveforms.
+MSD consists of 3 sub-discriminators that operate on raw waveform and two downsampled waveforms.
 By combining two modules, our generator is expected to capture both periodic patterns and continuous nature of speech signals, rendering natural and high-quality generation of HR speech.
-Given that generators used in SSR tasks are more complex than generators used in vocoding, we deepen the structure of both MPD and MSD by adding more building blocks to balance training between generator and discriminator.
+Given that the discriminators in SSR tasks deal with comparatively fine-grained HR speech signal than those used in common vocoding tasks, we deepen the structure of both MPD and MSD by adding more building blocks.